axa-group/oauth2-mock-server/README.md

 ### Customization hooks

-It also provides a convenient way, through event emitters, to programmatically customize:
+It also provides a convenient way, through event emitters, to programmatically customize the server processing.
+This is particularly useful when expecting the OIDC service to behave in a specific way on one single test:

 - The JWT access token